Dr Claire Hepworth, Clinical Psychologist.

 Dr Claire Hepworth

-I am a Chartered and Clinical Psychologist, Trained Health Psychologist and DBT Therapist Chartered with the British Psychological Society, Division of Clinical Psychology (BPS 126851) and Practitioner Psychologist (Clinical) with the Health and Care Professions Council (PYL26294).
+I am a Chartered and Clinical Psychologist, with a MSc in Health Psychology, PhD in Psychology, and a DBT Therapist.
+I am Chartered with the British Psychological Society, Division of Clinical Psychology (BPS 126851) and Practitioner Psychologist (Clinical) with the Health and Care Professions Council (PYL26294).
+I am a member of the International Society of Coaching Psychology and have training in Performance Coaching, Resilience and Stress management.
+I am an accredited partner of the Be Talent Zircon suite of organisational psychology assessment tools.

 I completed my BSc Psychology at the University of Sheffield, followed by a MSc Health Psychology and PhD at the University of Southampton during which I worked as an Assistant Psychologist in NHS clinics across Hampshire and as a Research Consultant in CBT.
 During my PhD I worked as a Research Associate at the University of Maryland, USA in the Center for Addictions, Personality and Emotion Research.
 I completed my Doctorate in Clinical Psychology at the Institute of Psychiatry, Kings College London, working in clinics, community teams and hospitals with children and adults, across South London and Maudsley NHS Trust.

-I am a Senior Clinical Psychologist and have developed my experience in National Specialist and Community Mental Health Service Clinics working.
+I am a Senior Clinical Psychologist and have developed my experience in National Specialist and Community Mental Health Service Clinics.
 I worked for five years as a Clinical Psychologist and Research Lead in National and Specialist CAMHS at the Maudsley Hospital.
 I also worked as the Team Psychologist for a community CAMHS team in inner city London.
 I then became a Senior Clinical Psychologist and DBT Lead, working with adults with complex trauma and emotional needs in South London and developing a rapid access pathway so that clients in urgent need could access therapy from any part of the healthcare system.
+I have worked in Private Practice since 2015.

 Peer reviewed publications by Dr Claire Hepworth